 We would go as far as to say that unless you’ve had years of practice, plastering is one of those undertakings that is best left to professionals.
 However, calling in experts can be pricey, yet you don't want to leave the walls unattended.
 The next best step is to take matters into your own hands.

-So, if your heart is set on DIY renovation, though, but you really don’t want to be looking at skim coating walls, these are the ways to smooth walls without plastering.
-We’ve asked expert home renovators to give their pro tips.
-Here are their top no-skim wall prep methods.
+So, if your heart is set on DIY renovation, but you really don’t want to be looking at skim coating walls, these are the ways to smooth walls without plastering.
+We’ve asked expert home renovators to give us their tips.

-Below are a number of DIY methods that will fix uneven walls.
-They require varying DIY skills but are all great for hiding cracks and imperfections, ready for painting.
+That being said, below are a number of DIY methods that will fix uneven walls.
+They require varying skills, but are all great for hiding cracks and imperfections.
+Ready to get started?

-Mike Baldicana, a home improvement specialist at Trekroofing (opens in new tab), advises using a joint compound (available from Amazon) (opens in new tab) and applying it with a trowel or putty knife instead of skimming.
-Working with a joint compound is easier than with plaster, although it isn’t thick and gives a similar finish.
-Baldicana recommends the following process:
+Mike Baldicana, a home improvement specialist at Trekroofing, advises using a joint compound (available from Amazon) and applying it with a trowel or putty knife instead of skimming.
+Doing so is easier than working with plaster, and though it isn’t thick, it provides a similar finish.
+He recommends the following process:

 - Apply a thin layer of joint compound to the wall.

-- Use a putty knife or trowel to spread the compound evenly across the wall.
+- Use a putty knife (like this Warner one) or trowel (e.g. this $4 from Goldbatt at Amazon) to spread the compound evenly across the wall.